arthurmadecprevost/arthurmadecprevost/README.md

 Welcome here !
 I'm Arthur Madec-Prevost.
 I'm an IT student, learning code in Nantes.

-- 🔭 I’m currently working on private projects with other students.
+- 🔭 I’m currently working at [Aguaro](https://aguaro.io/)
-- 🌱 I’m currently learning more about Symfony, while learning C, C++, Java.
+- 🌱 I’m currently learning different subjects such a Green IT, Sustainable IT
+- 📫 You can find my blog posts on [arthurmadecprevost.com](https://arthurmadecprevost.com/)
 - 😄 Pronouns: He/Him

 <!--